 Garlic is best planted in the fall.
 While there are some folks that begin this process in the spring, it is best to give the garlic a nice push from winter elements (which they like) to produce larger, stronger bulbs.

 Soil preparation is important.
-Garlic prefers a well-drained soil with a good amount of organic matter added.
+Garlic prefers well-drained soil with a good amount of organic matter added.
 A sunny location is also preferred.
 It is important that the soil drains well as garlic does not like living in a moist environment.

 October is a good month for planting garlic but a good rule of thumb is to plant it about 6 to 8 weeks before a frost.
 With all the weather changes going on these days it is not out of the question to plant your garlic in November in many locales.
 Just try to get it in before that first anticipated hard frost and you will be fine.
-Please do not set your cloves in to early however.
+Please do not set your cloves in too early, however.
 You do not want to get any emerging shoots before winter sets in.
 Plants will be easily damaged or destroyed if you do so.
 Good timing with fall growing periods is a must.
 No emerging green before winter!

 We’ll talk more about varieties of garlic in a bit so for now let’s say you have your bulbs already peeled from the main stem of the garlic.
-At this stage of the game the planting is the easy part.
+At this stage of the game, the planting is the easy part.

 You will want to plant the largest of the cloves that you have.
 Eat the smaller ones.
 The larger cloves will produce stronger and larger bulbs.
 Plant the cloves about two inches deep, the chubby end down with the smaller pointy end to the top, much like planting an onion set.
 Depending on how much space you have to offer for growing garlic seed, spacing can be from four to eight inches apart.
-I tighten mine up a bit and keep them about five inches apart in rows about a foot a part.
+I tighten mine up a bit and keep them about five inches apart in rows about a foot apart.

 It seems I can’t get enough of growing garlic and keep expanding my beds every year.
 What was once about 50 bulbs has now turned into three or four hundred.
 I prefer to plant mine in short beds of three or four wide as opposed to long rows.
 I do not believe there is any advantage to this just the eye appeal of having nice little compact beds.